wp-plugins/mention-comments-authors/readme.txt

 * In the comments field, when an user entered the "@" symbol, it allows, through an autocompletion system, to quote (or poke) a preceding commentator.
 * Once comments validated, the mentioned names take the appearance of buttons.
 When the user clicks on it, window scrolls to the preceding comment from the person named.
 A class is added to it, for temporarily customize it in CSS.

+This WordPress plugin is based on ["jquery-sew" jQuery plugin](https://github.com/tactivos/jquery-sew), by [mural.ly](https://mural.ly/).

 == Installation ==

 = For a non-ajax website =